-‘Putin is a fool’: Intercepted calls reveal Russian Army in disarray
+‘Putin Is a Fool’: Intercepted Calls Reveal Russian Army in Disarray

 —

-SERGEY TO MOTHER: Our position is (expletive), so to speak.
+SERGEY TO MOTHER: Our position is shit, so to speak.
 We’ve moved to defense.
 Our offense has stalled.

-SERGEY TO FRIEND: A lot of paratroopers were moving in front of us … They got (expletive) hit.
+SERGEY TO FRIEND: A lot of paratroopers were moving in front of us … They got fucking hit.

 SERGEY TO FATHER: Tanks and armored carriers were burning.
 They blew up a bridge and a dam.
 The roads flooded.
 Now, we can’t move.

-NIKITA: The khokhols are advancing and we’re just standing here … I never imagined I’d end up in this kind of (expletive).
+NIKITA: The khokhols are advancing and we’re just standing here … I never imagined I’d end up in this kind of shit.

 —